Science : Technology : Engineering : Math

 Technology Education Curriculum Highlights below:

-Grades 5-10: Web Development I (WEB01) Take a bold step into the world of programming.
+Web Development I (Ages 10+) Take a bold step into the world of programming.
 Build critical coding knowledge that will serve as the technical base for further programming languages.
 Create a Digital Portfolio.
 Learn and practice:

 - Information flow, Internet and website architecture and elements – how web pages, servers and browsers function.